 I think a lot of this project, Baghdad, Iowa, is a way for me to try and figure out all of this that has been going on in me.
 An internal psychic process that’s being reflected, being projected, with film, with images and words.
 Perhaps trying to make some sense of that chaos.
 In a way making it more poetic, maybe trying to grasp something with it.
 I’m not entirely aware of how it is being processed, but I’m aware that I’m using how I felt being traumatized, being afraid.

 There are also elements of what turns me on, what’s mysterious to me, that are driving the film as well.
 I had been thinking about it, through all of my experiences growing up in Iowa, and they were really profound.
 The assault on me was another profound experience in it’s own way, and I guess at this particular time I’m not interested in making a moral statement about it.
 I just want to keep this experience, and maybe in a way when I objectify what happened to me to look outside of it, it’s more interesting than being inside of it and being a victim of it.
 It’s the way I work.
 I’m able to pull out and I’m no longer who I am so much as part of this larger construction, the movement, the emotions and people having to deal with each other in this state.
 So I begin to better see myself that way.

-Usama Alshaibi currently makes his home in Boulder, Colorado with his wife Kristie and daughter Muneera.
+Usama Alshaibi currently makes his home in Boulder, Colorado with his daughter Muneera.
 Baghdad, Iowa was completed on June 29th, 2015.
 Upcoming screenings include the Internationale Kurzfilmtage Winterthur, the short film festival of Switzerland, with more to be announced soon.